Fusion-Party-Aus/Formal-Documents/Constitution.md

 6. The Member will be notified of the DRC decision as soon as is practically possible after the DRC decision.

-> **Note:** A lesser action is defined in order as they are listed in subrule (2), the least significant being a reprimand and the most significant being expulsion.
+> **Note:** A lesser action is defined in order as they are listed in sub-rule (2), the least significant being a reprimand and the most significant being expulsion.

 ### 22. Appealing a decision of the DRC